- Turkey Tours

 Tour of “Sultan Ahmet Center”, the heart of the “Old City” from where the Byzantine and Ottoman Empires were ruled.

-Then, make a visit to the Blue Mosque with six minarets, was built at the bequest of Sultan Ahmet I and one of the best preserved and most significant examples of Ottoman architecture.
+Blue Mosque: visit to the Blue Mosque with six minarets, was built at the bequest of Sultan Ahmet I and one of the best preserved and most significant examples of Ottoman architecture.

-Continue to Istanbul Hippodrome where chariot races were held and also the centre of Byzantium’s life for 1000 years and of Ottoman life for another 400 years and has been the scene of countless political dramas.
+Hippodrome: Continue to Istanbul Hippodrome where chariot races were held and also the centre of Byzantium’s life for 1000 years and of Ottoman life for another 400 years and has been the scene of countless political dramas.

-The last stop is the Grand Bazaar, one of the most famous bazaar around the world.
+Grand Bazaar: The last stop is the Grand Bazaar, one of the most famous bazaar around the world.
 Discover the bazaar with your guide and make some shopping.
 It is full with gold, jewellery, leather and spices shops.

 Then give a little break for lunch in a local restaurant with typical Turkish cuisine.

-Topkapi Palace is the largest and oldest palace in the world to survive to our day and also was the primary residence of the Ottoman sultans for approximately 400years.
+Topkapi Palace and Harem, the largest and oldest palace in the world to survive to our day and also was the primary residence of the Ottoman sultans for approximately 400years.
 Topkapi Palace was more than just the private residence of the Sultan and his court.
 It was centre of the supreme executive and judiciary council, the Divan and the training school.
 The best artist and craftman’s produced some of the finest work in the whole empire.